mahabzk/Calculator/README.md

 # Calculator
-Using HTML/CSS/Javascript to create my own calculator
+Using HTML/CSS/Javascript to create a calculator